What To Expect On A Townsville Liveaboard

 Getting to Townsville

 Townsville is situated between Cairns (350 kilometres to the north), and Brisbane which is 1300 kilometres south.
-If you are perhaps driving or travelling along the East Coast of Queensland/Australia, then it's certainly possible to stop here in order to board a liveaboard boat.
+If you are perhaps driving or travelling along the East Coast of Queensland/diving/australia, then it's certainly possible to stop here in order to board a liveaboard boat.
 If not, then the best way to reach Townsville is by air.
 The airport is close to the city, and is well served domestically with daily flights arriving regularly from cities such as Brisbane, Sydney, Melbourne, Cairns, Darwin and the Gold Coast.
 If you are coming from overseas, the only current international place that flies direct to Townsville is Bali, so if you are travelling from elsewhere you'll need to catch a connecting flight from within Australia.

 Most of the time, Australian liveaboard diving operators offer a complimentary service that will pick you up, and drop you off, to and from your accommodation, before and after your diving cruise.